Wabuluka/epic_mail/README.md

 # epic_mail
 [![Build Status](https://travis-ci.com/Wabuluka/epic_mail.svg?branch=develop)](https://travis-ci.com/Wabuluka/epic_mail) [![Maintainability](https://api.codeclimate.com/v1/badges/8e24e2c5b57349dfdee5/maintainability)](https://codeclimate.com/github/Wabuluka/epic_mail/maintainability) [![Coverage Status](https://coveralls.io/repos/github/Wabuluka/epic_mail/badge.svg?branch=develop)](https://coveralls.io/github/Wabuluka/epic_mail?branch=develop)

 A web app that helps people exchange messages or information over the internet.
 Epicmail is an API that helps a developer implement the required features such that a frontend can communicate with the backend.
-In this API however, only the backend has been implemented and postman can be used to mimic the frontend.
+In this API however, backend has been implemented and postman or any other related tools can be used to mimic the frontend.

 ## Getting Started
 To get epicmail working there are two versions of requirements that am going going to breakdown.